jrp-dev/coding-streams/README.md

 Configure colors in `src/constants/index` and `src/App.css`.

-Each component has a css module located in each of their own folders.
+Each component has a css module located in each of their own folder.

+Test files are included in each of their own folder.